Satyamm22/AI-Powered-Knowledge-Quiz-Builder/README.md

 ## How to Use

-1. Enter any topic (Example: Python, Machine Learning, Java, SQL).
+1. Enter any topic (Example: Python, Photosynthesis, Neural NetworksL).
 2. Click **Generate Quiz**.
 3. Read the question and select an answer.
 4. View instant feedback and explanation.